ReiNoIkari/Morphological-Image-Processing/Bibliography/Step #2 JS Implementation/Implementation.md

 **Figure 8: Benchmark graph representing the time processing in ms of an image of different size for the closing process**

 The observation we can do for the closing operation are exactly the same as the opening one, and so the same as the erode/dilate.

-We can see the observation are similar to the the results obtained for the erosion/dilation even the ration difference for an image of 550\*500 pixels is the same (ratio of 7).
+We can see the observation are similar to the results obtained for the erosion/dilation.
+Even the ration difference for an image of 550\*500 pixels is the same (ratio of 7).
 The ratio after this critical size if also the same (ratio of 15-16).

 ### Hit or Miss

 ![Fig.X](Results/hit_or_miss_mixed.png)

 **Figure 9: Result of the hit or miss operation using as a structuring element a cross of 3 by 3 size.
 Left: Original image, Middle: made with ImageJ default function, Right: made with our own implementation**
+Since there is no real implementation of hit or miss in ImageJ, we are not able to give a proper comparison with an other implementation handling binary images.
+There is thus no need to process it into our benchmark algorithm.
+However, taking in consideration the theorical example studied to implement this function, the results seems to looks well like the results expected.
+Indeed, the center of the structuring element’s position when it matched its pattern with the image to process seems to be retain whereas other position when it didn’t match seems to have been exclude.

 ### Skeletonize

 The skeletonize method have been done running the default functions available in ImageJ.

-The images output from the watershed process are those below.
+The images output from the watershed process are shown below.

 ![Fig.X](Results/skeletonize_mixed.png)

 **Figure 10: Result of the skeletonize operation using as a structuring element a cross of 3 by 3 size.
 Left: Original image, Middle: made with ImageJ default function, Right: made with our own implementation**

-As we can see, the output result if different from the ImageJ results and our own implementation.
-In Image J we obtain only the ultimate eroded point for the circles which don't touch and a line from the center of a circle to the center of the second circle when those are stick together.
+As we can see, the output result are different between the ImageJ’s results and our own implementation.
+In Image J, we obtain only the ultimate eroded point for the circles which don't touch and a line corresponding to the link from the center of a circle to the center of the second circle when those are stick together.
 Yet, in our implementation we can see the diagonals for each of the ultimate eroded point.
 The lines formed in ImageJ when two circles are stick are also shown.

 Let's see our benchmark results.